Free Professional Dog Training

 Introduction, History, Goals, and Accomplishments

 The organization was founded in 2000, incorporated in December 2001, and received tax exempt 501c3 non profit status in July 2002.
 Our volunteers provide nearly 14,000 hours of service annually, which is equivalent to almost 5 full time employees.

 With the help of K-9 PALS, for the first 12 years of the organization's existence the Santa Barbara County Animal Shelter in Goleta was able to return more than 45% of the dogs to their owners and to maintain a 95% live release rate for Santa Barbara shelter dogs.
 Only with the assistance and resources of K-9 PALS was this success of being a no-kill shelter achieved during the years 2000 to 2011.

 1. Promote placement of shelter dogs into homes through return to owner, adoption, and rescue.

 2. Advocate for the welfare of homeless and abandoned dogs in shelters.

 K-9 PALS provides high quality veterinary care, pharmaceuticals, diagnostic treatments, surgical care, and suppplies that would otherwise not be available for shelter dogs.

 K-9 PALS volunteers organize and participate in fundraising events, adoption awareness events, and outreach events, provide adoption and rescue networking, and transport for shelter and rescue dogs.

 K-9 PALS volunteers during the years 2000-2011 provided county shelter dogs with high quality daily care that included exercising, training, and socializing, bathing, counseling for prospective adopters, assessing dog behavior, and cleaning and maintaining exercise yards and work areas.
-Our volunteers continue to provide these services to numerous shelters in central and southern California.
+Our volunteers continue to provide these services to numerous shelters in central California.

 K-9 PALS constructed several areas on the property of the Santa Barbara County Shelter: the Visitor's Garden where prospective adopters can meet dogs for adoption, the K-9 PALS Dog Training area - a large fully fenced area for dog training, several exercise/play yards for the dogs, and the storage building for dog supplies.

 K-9 PALS made a substantial donation of $146,500 for the renovation of the Santa Barbara Shelter's main kennel building in 2007.
 This donation was provided by funding from the estates of John J. Phelan and Susan M. Camusi.